Margaret Menzies Campbell: Career

 She is also listed at this time as working at the Royal Hospital for Sick Children, Glasgow as a surgeon.
 She researched and wrote histories of women's medical education and practice in Scotland.
 She founded a Menzies Campbell lecture series, similar to the one started by her husband at the RCSEng Faculty of Dental Surgery at each of the three Scottish dental schools - Glasgow, Dundee and Edinburgh.

 Personal life

 She married John Menzies Campbell, a dentist also based in Buckingham Terrace, on the 23 December 1924 at St. George's Presbyterian Church, Darlington.

 Campbell was a collector or dental implements and an historian of dentistry.
 After their marriage, Margaret became his partner in this interest, and maintained it even after his death.
 She died in 1990.

+Her uncle was the Scottish agriculturalist Douglas Alston Gilchrist.

 Awards and honours

 In 1977, she was awarded an honorary Fellowship of the Faculty of Dental Surgery of the Royal College of Surgeons for her work on the history of dentistry.
 She was the first woman to receive this honour.

 She was also made a fellow of the Royal College of Surgeons of Edinburgh.